What Is a Search Term? Meaning and SEO Use

 A search term is the real query a user types or speaks when looking for information, products, services etc. Google Ads defines a search term as the word or set of words a person enters when searching on Google Search Network.

-The term can be short, long, clear, messy, misspelled, local, seasonal, or highly specific.
+The term can be short, long, seasonal, or highly specific.
 That makes it valuable because it reflects actual user behavior rather than the cleaned-up keyword a marketer puts into a campaign or content brief.

 Search terms matter because they show the language users choose on their own.
 A keyword strategy can look organized in a spreadsheet, while real search terms often reveal missing questions, unexpected pain points, or poor traffic fit.